faktotum85/address-book-server/README.md

+# What is this?
+This is the backend for a playground project I set up to experiment with a few techniques.
+The frontend is here: https://github.com/faktotum85/address-book You can see a demo of the full application here: https://sw-address-book.herokuapp.com

 # Running the application locally
-- Pull the repo and run npm install in the root directory as well as in the client directory
+- Pull the repo and run npm install
 - Make a copy of .env.dist and rename it to .env
     - change the variables in the .env file
     - You can use a mlab.com to quickly set up a mongodb database
 - Run npm start in the root directory to spin up the application

 # Todos

-## Backend
-- Provide proper error messages to the frontend for authentication
 - Authenticate routes / filter results
 - Add route for logging out

-## Frontend
-- Make responsive
-- Add link to form for adding address when table is empty
-- Build out propTypes for DataForm component to cover properties of config object

-## Testing
-- Improve coverage
+- Add tests

-## Deployment
-- Deploy demo to heroku